-We talked to Christian Ogait, CEO and founder of PAPA OSCAR Ventures, about the venture investment process and this is what he said about it.
+Christian Ogait, CEO and founder of PAPA OSCAR Ventures tells us about the venture investment process and the impact of Covid-19.

 First of all, how are you and your family doing in these COVID-19 times?